padarom/qube/README.md

 - [ ] Stackmat support

 The timer is supposed to be minimalistic and clutter-free, so many features on some desktop based timing applications cannot be reasonably implemented.

-### Hosting Setup
-Qube is hosted in an entirely serverless setup.
-The frontend is served via Netlify's static hosting and times are stored in a Firestore Database using Firebase Authentication.